 Like us humans, dogs can also benefit from music therapy.
 If you will be away for the day, playing calming music for your dogs would help ease their worries and anxieties.
 Music also helps block undesirable sounds that may rattle or negatively stimulate your dog.

-According to most research, dogs have a particular preference for classical music, so you might want to consider playing classical music for your dog (and for yourself too) every now and then.
+According to the research, dogs have a particular preference for classical music, so you might want to consider playing classical music for your dog (and for yourself too) every now and then.

 Consult your dog’s vet

 If you’ve taken the measures mentioned above, yet your dog still shows symptoms of hyperactivity, it would be best to consult with your dog’s veterinarian.

 Depending on the findings, there’s a possibility that your dog may need medical treatment.
 Meanwhile, there are alternative measures worth looking into, but be sure to consult your vet first before administering.

 While it may be overwhelming at first, hyperactivity is something that can definitely be resolved successfully.
 By recognizing the symptoms and acting on it with patience, love, and level-headedness, you can help your dog overcome hyperactive behavior and live a happy and balanced life.

 Help us make our articles even better